Citi Credit Card Complimentary International Travel Insurance

 What insurances am I covered under?

 Your level of coverage depends on the type of complimentary insurance and specific card you have.
-We’ve outlined the basics for each policy that apply if you have a Citi Prestige, Premier, Emirates Citi World Mastercard or Citi Rewards card.
+We’ve outlined the basics for each policy that apply if you have a Citi Prestige, Emirates Citi World Mastercard or Citi Rewards card.

 International travel insurance